pypeit/PypeIt/doc/dev/development.rst

 link for more details on executing the tests.
 What follows describes how to add new tests.

 ..
-SHOULD WE INSTEAD ADD THESE DETAILS TO THE DEVSUITE README DOC?
-FOR BOTH THE
+TODO: SHOULD WE INSTEAD ADD THESE DETAILS TO THE DEVSUITE README DOC?
+FOR
 ..
-DEV-SUITE AND UNIT TESTS?
+BOTH THE DEV-SUITE AND UNIT TESTS?

 .. _dev-suite-tests: